bathom14/GravebloomReference/content/003 Classes/Bloodhunter/Blood hunter.md

 ### Level 1: Martial Maneuvers

-As a Martial Class, the Bloodhunter has access to special battlefield maneuvers which are activated at the expense of maneuver dice.
+As a Martial Class, the Blood hunter has access to special battlefield maneuvers which are activated at the expense of maneuver dice.

 **Maneuvers.** You can prepare two [[Maneuvers]] available to you from the [Martial Maneuver List](https://homebrewery.naturalcrit.com/share/-cfBHWD0T61T).
 As you progress levels you gain access to a higher number of prepared Maneuvers, and can select them from the list in the same way.
 Some Maneuvers are only available at higher levels or may have other prerequisites.
 Whenever you complete a long rest, you may change your prepared Maneuvers.